maidinh2409/Exoplanet-Hability-Analysis/README.md

 * Defined dbt schema.yml files
 * Wrote unit tests for complex logic such as: ID generation, CASE WHEN conditions, Multi-column concatenation
 * Ensured data integrity across models with dbt’s built-in testing framework

-🔹 Load (L):

-Final transformed tables were materialized as BigQuery views or tables, organized by layer and optimized for downstream analytics and machine learning workflows.

 ## PHASE 4: PRODUCT DEPLOYMENT